-Through this programming option you can turn on or off strobe synchronization during silence, display status at idle (auto display event), report by zone or point, and single key ack.
+Through this programming option you can turn on or off strobe synchronization during silence, display status at idle (auto display event), report by zone or point, plexiglass door, and single key ack.

-To edit miscellaneous options:
+To edit Miscellaneous Options:

 - 1. Enter the installer code.

 - 2. Select 7 for Program Menu.

 - 3. Select 5 for System Options.

-- 4. Select 6 for Miscellaneous Options.
+- 4. Select 6 for Misc.
+Options.